intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/keras-support.md

 from bigdl.nn.layer import *
 bigdl_model = Model.load_keras(def_path=def_path)
 ```
 After loading the model into BigDL, you can train it with MNIST dataset.
 See [here](https://github.com/intel-analytics/BigDL/blob/master/pyspark/bigdl/keras/examples/keras_lenet.py) for the full example code which includes the training and validation after model load.
+After 12 epochs, accuracy >97% can be achieved.

 ### **Limitations**
 We have tested the model loading functionality with several standard [Keras applications](https://faroit.github.io/keras-docs/1.2.2/applications/) and [examples](https://github.com/fchollet/keras/tree/1.2.2/examples).